tapis-project/documentation/source/technical/notifications.rst

 Overview
 --------
 In Tapis, a notification *event* represents an occurrence that may be of interest to other parties.
 The events are delivered asynchronously using a publish-subscribe model.
+Once an interested party has created a *subscription*, matching *events* are delivered to the interested party as part of a *notification* object.
+Deliveries are made via webhook or email.

 Currently only services may directly create subscriptions and post events.

 The model for a notification event is based on the CloudEvent specification version 1.0.